 I’m not sure if it’s my over-tired postpartum brain, or simply the fact that as I get older I’ve stopped caring what people think – but after last month’s post about living the way God intended I’m back with another blunt post about how the way we feed our kids needs to change.

-Today I want to discuss how food dyes and behavior are connected.
+Today I want to discuss the harmful effects of food dyes – specifically the connection between food dyes and behavior.
 And why the 80/20 rule does NOT apply here.

 When my oldest (now ten) was little I fed her the way most Americans feed their kids.
 We started with baby cereal.
 She got lots of those weird yogurt melt things and American cheese.
 And of course, she enjoyed brightly colored food.
 Blue Moon and Superman ice cream were both favorites.
 For her second birthday, I made her a rainbow cake.
 So colorful.

 It was cute, but it sure makes me cringe now.

 But when she turned five we made a big decision.
 No more food dyes.
 None whatsoever.
 She had been struggling with focus and attention for a long time.
 And we noticed a huge improvement with that one decision.

 It’s not just us.
 I have heard from so many other parents that removing food dyes or even just Red 40 has resulted in a dramatic change in their child’s behavior.

 We have an epidemic in our country.
 So many kids struggle with attention, focus, behavior, autism, and other neurological disorders.
 The number of kids on prescription drugs has sky-rocketed.
 And eliminating food dyes could be an important step in improving these statistics.